 As a blogger, many affiliate programs don’t pay out for 30, 60, sometimes 90 days AFTER you made the sale.

 So, as an entrepreneur, you constantly are waiting on a paycheck.
 Sometimes, it doesn’t come and you have to hunt down the client.
 I’ve never had that happen to me, but it DOES happen.

 Say bye bye to paying only $30 a month for your health insurance, which is subsidized by your employer.
 I currently pay $495 a MONTH for my own health and dental insurance.
 I paid more last year.

 The “bright side” is that as of of 2017’s tax filing, self-employed people were allowed to deduct payments made for their own health insurance.

 And coworkers (though you think you don’t like them now).

 I kid you not, the first two weeks of starting my business, I sank into depression.
 I could hardly get out of bed in the morning because…no one was expecting me to.
 I no longer had a boss (except myself).
 I no longer had coworkers.
 I no longer had an office I had to be at.
 And that type of freedom paralyzed me.

 When you work for an employer, they withhold taxes for you, and all you do come April 15 is plug in your W2 info and bam!
 Taxes filed.

 As a freelancer, however, you now have a Schedule C where you have to report all your business income and expenses.
 Also, you now have to submit estimated tax payments every quarter.
-Your taxes become more complicated, and I always have an accountant help me.
-If you’re an LLC, that becomes even trickier.
+Your taxes become more complicated, which is why you should hire an accountant if you’re a freelancer.